-The FIAR Directorate, a program management office, is responsible for managing the FIAR Plan and ensuring that DoD-wide financial improvement efforts continue to mature and are integrated with transformation activities across the Department.
+The FIAR Directorate ensures that DoD-wide financial improvement efforts continue to mature and are integrated with transformation activities across the Department.
 Among its responsibilities, the FIAR Directorate develops and issues detailed financial improvement and audit preparation methodologies and guidance, also known as the FIAR Guidance.

 The FIAR Methodology (Methodology) provides a step-by-step approach to achieving improved financial information and audit readiness.
 Reporting entities should focus their audit readiness efforts on improving their processes, controls, and related documentation based on the results of the application of the Methodology.

 The Methodology contains phases and key tasks for achieving improved financial information and audit readiness.
 The phases and key tasks, which can be applied uniformly regardless of the size, materiality, or scope of an assessable unit, are as follows:

 As they execute the Methodology, reporting entities are responsible for meeting interim milestones, which are described in Appendix F (ODOs) and Appendix G (Services).
 The FIAR Directorate will provide on-going feedback to the reporting entities to ensure the Department stays on track towards meeting its audit readiness objectives.
 Independent auditors will be engaged to perform financial statement audits or audit readiness examinations in conjunction with the Appendix F and Appendix G timelines.

 Financial Reporting Risks, Outcomes, Key Supporting Documents, and Suggested Test Procedures